-Florida first time home buyers in Gainesville and Ocala often ask us about the FHA loan application process, and what to expect.
+Florida first-time homebuyers in Gainesville and Ocala often ask about the FHA loan application process, and what to expect.
 Below we have outlined some useful information that details each step of the application process.
-Buyer should be aware of what is needed before applying for an FHA mortgage, as well as know the process of your application and the documents required.
+Buyers should be aware of what is needed before applying for an FHA mortgage, as well as know the process of your application and the documents required.

 - Debt-to-income ratio

-Careful analysis has to be done here.
+This is simply what percentage of debt vs gross income.
 Lenders vary on precise amounts but a debt load that’s higher than 45 percent is risky for an FHA loan.
-You will need two years of employment preferably without a decline in pay.
+In most cases, buyers will need two years of employment preferably without a decline in pay.

 - Credit check